-(pictured above) when he was 16 years old which gives us an insight into his personality, likes and dislikes.
+Simon completed the above questionnaire when he was 16 years old - it gives us an insight into his personality, likes and dislikes.
 He did eventually achieve his ambition of acquiring a title - becoming Sir Simon Marks in 1944, and Lord Marks of Broughton in 1962.

 Absentee - a person who is absent/not present